 By default, spillover is disabled.
 To enable it, uncomment Line 3: this reads in the default spillover configuration for Brunel from the SicbCnv package.
-You also need to provide an input file of minimum bias events (RAWH or RAWH2, produced with SICBMC v245 or greater) by uncommenting and modifying Line 4.
+You also need to provide an input file of minimum bias events (RAWH or RAWH2, produced with the correct SICBMC version) by uncommenting and modifying Line 4.